ajmeier29/legionofwholeness/backend/README.md

 # Legion Of Wholeness Backend

-This is a blog website that is utilizing the MERN stack.
+This is the backend project for the Legion Of Wholeness blog.

 Technologies used:
 - Node.js